iamdcj/javascripts/core/scope/02-execution/README.md

 1. LINE 1 - assign value to target foo present in global scope
 2. LINE 4 - assign value to target foo present in global scope
-3. LINE 5 - cannot find target in current scope, nor parent scope
+3. LINE 5 - cannot find target in current scope, nor parent scope.

 #### RHS Lookups

-When the engine performs a RHS look-up, the intention is to retrieve the value of the binding.
+When the engine performs a **RHS** look-up, the intention is to retrieve the value of the binding.

 ```
 function foo(a) {